Ant00000ny/cooky/README.md

 ## Note

-Only supports Chrome on macOS currently.
+Only supports Chrome on macOS and Windows currently.